This guide will show you the behind the scenes design of a train the trainer course.

 For this template agenda, we would go with either the Kolb cycle or 4MAT.
-We have found that they work well for teaching structured agenda design at train-the-trainer events where there are time constraints, as in our course agenda.
+We have found that they work well for teaching structured agenda design at train the trainer events where there are time constraints, as in our course agenda.

-If you have already chosen a different one, just switch to the model you prefer in this block of the train-the-trainer event.
+If you have already chosen a different one, just switch to the model you prefer in this block of the train the trainer event.
 What is important is that your own trainer team must be confident and knowledgeable in using the learning styles framework you choose.

 David Kolb created his learning styles model more than 30 years ago.
 His experiential learning theory works on two levels: a four-stage cycle of learning and four separate learning styles.

-The Kolb cycle emphasises the cognitive process of how people go through an experience to form patterns based on that experience.
+The Kolb cycle emphasizes the cognitive process of how people go through an experience to form patterns based on that experience.
 Therefore, the Kolb learning style theory is presented as a learning cycle with four stages where learners should go through the full cycle.